 Working With Me

-My approach to photographing weddings is observational, people-centered, and rooted in deep curiosity.
-I show up without preconceptions of what a wedding should look like, and instead document the experience and feeling of the day, reflecting diverse personalities, energies, and ways of being.
+My documentary approach to photographing weddings is people-centered and rooted in deep curiosity.
+I show up without preconceptions of what a wedding should look like, and instead reflect the actual experiences and feelings of the day.

 A wedding isn’t a photoshoot, so I don’t treat it like one.
-Rather than posing, I make space for spontaneity, connection, and ease.
-I focus on natural interactions and candid moments, keeping my eyes open to subtle gestures, unexpected details, and the magic in the ordinary.
+I’m both an observer and participant, focused on natural interactions and candid moments, while also providing guidance and helping you feel at ease.
+This allows me to keep my eyes open to subtle gestures, unexpected detail, and the beauty in the ordinary.

 I’m a grounded and calming presence, comfortable blending into a wide range of dynamics and environments.
-I show up with enthusiasm, joy, and a deep appreciation for the privilege of bearing witness.
+I show up with enthusiasm, joy, and appreciation for the privilege of bearing witness.

-My hope is for you to feel seen, to see yourselves in your photos and to relive the energy of this fleeting time through transportive, emotive imagery.
+My hope is for you to feel seen, to see yourselves in your photos and to relive the energy of this ephemeral time through emotive, transportive, imagery.
 In exchange for letting go, you'll have an intimate, honest reflection and unscripted narrative of your wedding.

 about me